temporalio/documentation/docs-src/references/commands.md

 - Awaitable: Yes, a Workflow Execution can await on the action resulting from this Command.
 - Corresponding Event: [ActivityTaskScheduled](/references/events/#activitytaskscheduled)

-OSS users cannot schedule more than 50,000 Activities.
+By default, OSS users cannot schedule more than 50,000 Activities.
-Cloud users can schedule up to 2,000 pending Activities.

 ### RequestCancelActivityTask